elifesciences-publications/vacv-ont-manuscript/README.md

+### This code is associated with the paper from Sasani et al., "Long read sequencing reveals poxvirus evolution through rapid homogenization of gene arrays". eLife, 2018. http://dx.doi.org/10.7554/eLife.35453

 ## Scripts for: Long read sequencing reveals poxvirus evolution through rapid homogenization of gene arrays

 Python code used to characterize copy number and single nucleotide variation in an evolving population of vaccinia virus.